Several questioned in Croatia over oligarch's missing yacht

 The government has replaced officials in charge of coastal security and the Murter marina while also stepping up monitoring of the remaining yachts.

-The state HRT television said the missing yacht is worth around 5 million euros ($5.44 million.)
-Local media have reported that it belongs to the family of Russian metals magnate Alisher Usmanov and is apparently formally registered to his wife.
+Croatian state TV network HRT said the missing yacht was worth around 5 million euros ($5.44 million.)
+HRT reported Friday that it belonged to the family of a Russian oligarch with close links to Russian President Vladimir Putin.

 Croatian police gave no details about the suspects or the investigation.
 The statement added that officers have been conducting searches in several locations, including the suspects’ homes.